jokob-sk/NetAlertX/front/plugins/undiscoverables/README.md

 ![network](https://github.com/Data-Monkey/Pi.Alert/assets/7224371/b5ccc3b3-f5fd-4f5b-b0f0-e4e637c6da33)

 ### Known Limitations
  - Un-Discoverable Devices always show as offline.
-That is expected as they can not be discovered by Pi.Alert.
+That is expected as they can not be discovered by NetAlertX.
  - All IPs are set to 0.0.0.0 therefore the "Random MAC" icon might show up.